lx-s/WinMute/README.md

 ## Contributions

-If you want are fluent in another language, want to fix some bugs or pitch some new ideas, please take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are fluent in another language, want to fix some bugs or pitch some new ideas, please take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Usage